yutinghuwu/Project-2-OSHA-Injury-Analysis/README.md

 ✓ It also allows organizing the data, detecting failures and evaluating the existence of missing data

+Output file and PowerBi files can be accessed from [here](https://drive.google.com/drive/folders/1NHBWK2V-21r8nORahwaoo_a92_MS286u?usp=sharing)

 ## 6. Technology Stack
 ❖ Python (Jupyter)